Loft Conversion Cost

 Possible Issues You May Come Across When Converting a Loft

-While planning in advance and hiring the right contractor for the job will eliminate many potential issues, there are times when you can become faced with unexpected hurdles.
-Some of these we've addressed below.
+While planning in advance and hiring the right contractor for the job will eliminate many potential issues, there are times when you can be faced with unexpected hurdles:

-• Party Wall Disagreements — If your neighbour objects to the work or claims that you have caused damage to the party wall during the work you can suffer delays and legal expenses.
-To avoid this, you should make sure to speak to your neighbour before work begins.
+• Party Wall Disagreements — If your neighbour objects to the work or claims that you have caused damage to the party wall during the work, you can suffer delays and legal expenses.

-• Finding Asbestos — In an older property, it is possible that you might come across asbestos in your loft space, this needs to be professionally removed by a qualified...
+• Finding Asbestos — In an older property, it is possible that you might come across asbestos in your loft space.
+This needs to be professionally removed by a qualified specialist, and asbestos removal costs around £2,750.

-• Missing Planning Permission — To avoid costly fines or having to undo any work, always check with your local council in advance if you are unsure if permission is required.
+• Missing Planning Permission — To avoid enforcement action or having to undo any work, always check with your local council in advance if you are unsure if permission is required.

 When you are hiring a contractor for a loft conversion, you will need to have faith in them.
 It is a big project and an important decision.

 • Are they qualified?
-Look for builders with proven experience in loft conversions and recognised credentials.
+Look for builders with proven experience in loft conversions.
 Membership of the Federation of Master Builders (FMB) or registration with TrustMark helps ensure professional standards.

 • Are they insured?
 A contractor should hold public liability insurance (at least £2 million).
 This protects you in case of property damage or injury during the project.